negres/purchase_orders/README.md

 - Implement user authentication.
 - Implement a web interface to the application.
 - Transforms purchase_channel, delivery_service, client_name and line_items fields into new tables.
+- Adds a job to process the batch, improving performance.